 HDPE Pipe Striping and Colour Coding Guide:

-HDPE black pipe no stripes – may be used for all applications except for fuel gasses (Acu-Black HDPE pipe).
+HDPE black pipe no stripes – may be used for all applications except for fuel gases (Acu-Black HDPE pipe).

 HDPE black pipe with blue stripes – drinking water line/potable water pipeline (Acu-Water HDPE pipe).

 HDPE black and yellow pipe – black with yellow stripes or full yellow jacket – fuel gases, process gases, liquefied gases under pressure (Acu-Gas HDPE pipe).

 HDPE pipe black with red stripes – water dedicated for fire extinguishing supply lines.
 (Acu-Fire HDPE pipe).

 HDPE pipe full white jacket – communications conduit (Acu-Comms HDPE pipe).

 HDPE pipe black with lilac stripes (or black with purple stripes)- recycled or reclaimed water pipes (Recycle-Tech HDPE pipe).

 HDPE pipe full orange jacket – electrical conduit (Acu-Power HDPE pipe).